ed3894/Rock-Fall-/Report.md

 The model achieved an accuracy of 84.6% and a loss of 0.41 on the validation set.
 The confusion matrix shows "Noise" was classified with 87.5% accuracy, "Rockfall" with 92.9%, and "Roomnoise" with 77.3%.
 The F1 scores for "Noise," "Rockfall," and "Roomnoise" are 0.88, 0.84, and 0.83.

 ![Alt Text](Images/Confusionmatrix_validationset.png)
-*Figure x: Confusion Matrix for Validation Data*
+*Figure 5: Confusion Matrix for Validation Data*

 ### Model Testing
 On the test data, the model achieved an accuracy of 86%.
 The confusion matrix shows that "Noise" was classified with 100% accuracy, "Rockfall" with 75% accuracy, and "Roomnoise" with 90% accuracy.
 The F1 scores are 0.91, 0.86, and 0.95 for "Noise," "Rockfall," and "Roomnoise".

 ![Alt Text](Images/Confusionmatrix_testdata.png)
-*Figure x: Confusion Matrix for Testing Data*
+*Figure 6: Confusion Matrix for Testing Data*

 ### Deployment
 After training the neural network, the model is deployed to the Arduino board housed in a custom 3D-printed enclosure.